appwrite/awesome-appwrite/README.md

 ### Android
 * **Appwrite + Kotlin Android App -> Taleia** - A simple app that generates sets of random word combinations to fight the writer's block.
 It Allows to log in and save them with Appwrite to be able to retreive the liked combinations later.
 [Source Code](https://github.com/und1n3/taleia)

+### .NET

+* **SOS App** - A cross-platform mobile app built with .NET MAUI that allows the user to send an SOS message with their location to a saved phone number in times of distress using an Appwrite Function, Radar, and Twilio.
+[Source Code](https://github.com/adityaoberai/SOS-MAUI)

 ## Videos

 * [Appwrite - Secure, Open-Source Backend Server - #techWebinarNepal](https://www.youtube.com/watch?v=OPkHCyq7nlw)